AriFordsham/GHCWiki/debugging/compiled-code.md

 Usually you want to do something along these lines:

-- Look at the advice on the [Debugging GHC page](building/debugging-ghc).

 - Compile with `-dcore-lint` to make sure the crash isn't caused by the compiler generating incorrect code in a way that can be detected statically.